 Boracay in the Philippines was one such place.

-I wasn’t initially going to write about this, in fact it’s over a year now since I was there.
-However there is far too much hype about Boracay online.
+I wasn’t initially going to write about this however there is far too much hype about Boracay online.

 Let me say first that this post will appeal to those adventurous backpackers out there, which is mostly what my travels are and what this website is about.
 If you are a tourist that is on a one week vacation then I totally understand why you would appreciate Boracay for its easiness, although there are plenty of better places to go.